 “One Town.
 Two Stoplights.
 Unlimited Possibilities” Growing up in a rural SE Nebraska community, Brent was always bothered by the lack of connectedness and opportunities in rural Nebraska.
-At age 12, Brent started a small company that provided what he found lacking in a small town: computer services, web site design, and advice on really anything technology-relate.
+At age 12, he started a small company that provided what he found lacking in a small town: computer services, web site design, and advice on anything technology-related.
 Since then, Brent, who is now a Robertson Scholar at the University of North Carolina, has founded and been on the founding teams of many start-up companies throughout the United States.
 His own company has expanded at an uncontrollable rate.

-Corey Craig was an eight-year-old living in Lincoln, Nebraska when he lost his father in a tragic accident and began “acting out and getting into more than his share of trouble.”
+Corey Craig was a six-year-old living in Lincoln, Nebraska when he lost his father in a tragic accident and began “acting out and getting into more than his share of trouble.”
 Not until the eighth-grade did Corey stumble upon the one place where his rambunctious and outspoken nature were accepted and encouraged: theatre Class.
 Once unleashed, Corey began developing a real sense of his own artistic voice.

-Corey currently resides in Toluca Lake, where is an actor, writer, producer, and comic.
+Corey currently resides in Toluca Lake, where he is an actor, writer, producer, and comic.
 He has numerous television and film appearances, including Godzilla, Grey’s Anatomy, Shameless, and The Guild.
 He produces Cool Beans Comedy, and founded Troublemaker Foundation, an organization that inspires youth to achieve their potential through goal setting.
 Corey’s TEDxLincoln talk revolves around three key areas that are crucial for youth: Accept, Empower, Achieve.
 His challenges others to pay it forward, and cause a positive ripple effect.

 “Life in Chiarascuro”